robinjpark/mtie/README.md

 ## TODO
 1. Round off the MTIE value in the output file, based upon the input (or a specified precision).
 1. Improve the documentation.
+1. Provide the ability to choose between the "fast" or "complete" MTIE algorithms.
+1. Provide the ability to specify the threshold value where the programs decides which algorithm to use.